zeidanbm/Photoshop-NFT-Art-Generator/README.md

-# Cyber Genie NFT Generator - Photoshop Script
+# Cyber Genie NFT Generator - Photoshop Script & Node.js Utilities

 ## Initial Setup
+1. Install latest photoshop
-1. Make sure you have Node & npm installed on your machine
+1. Make sure you have Node & npm installed on your machine.
+(Optional, only need to use the utilites after generating the NFTs.)
-2. Navigate to the root directory of the project and run `npm install`
+2. Navigate to the root directory of the project and run `npm install` (Optional, only need to use the utilites after generating the NFTs.)
-3. Download and install Docker
+3. Download and install Docker (Optional, only need to use application to filter and browse through the generated NFTs.)
-4. Download and install MongoDB Compass

 ## Generating your Collection without conditions
 Generate collection inside photoshop using the generate.js script

 ## Generating your Collection with conditions
-Generate collection inside photoshop using the generate-with-conditions.js script
+Generate collection inside photoshop using the generate or generate-with-conditions.js script

-## Using Conditions
+### Using Conditions
+Create a new file `conditions.json`, copy content from `conditions.example`.
+Then adjust to the file to your needs.
+- Layer rules must be top down.
+That means the first layer can have rules for all layers under it.
+However, the layer after can't have rules for previous layers.
+The order the layers follow is the same as in photoshop i.e top layer comes first.
+- Layer and group names must be exact as in photoshop.

+### Using layer group layouts
-Create a new file `conditions.json` and copy content from `conditions.example`
+Create a new file `groups.json`, copy content from `groups.example`.
+Then adjust the file to your needs.
+- Group names must be exact as in photoshop.
+- Group indexes must follow the same order as in photoshop.
+Top layer comes first with index 0.

 ## DNA Check
 To check for duplicate NFTs and remove them